Quantum Darwinism-encoding transitions on expanding trees: General setup and observables

 \subsection{Setup}

 We consider the propagation of one qudit of quantum information injected into a many-body environment.
-Upon enlarging the environment, we may assume that the process is isolated, and thus described by an isometry from the qudit Hilbert space of dimension $q$, to that of the environment $E$ by the end of the process:
+Upon enlarging the environment, we may assume that the process is isolated, and thus described by an isometry from the Hilbert space of the injected qudit $A$, of dimension $q$, to that of the environment $E$ by the end of the process:

+Using standard tensor network notation, we may represent $V$ by an triangle, and the isometry identity as follows:

+Here the outgoing environment $E$ will have many degrees of freedom, represented by several legs.
+Note that the injected qudit $A$ may not be part of $E$.
+This is the case in a destructive measurement apparatus, for instance a photon detector, which destroys the incident photon.

+It is sometimes useful~\cite{FC} to view the isometry $V$ as being obtained by a unitary map $U$ which maps $A$ and some incoming environment degrees of freedom to the outgoing environment $E$:

+upon contracting with the incoming environment state, which we assume to be a pure factorized one.
+However, in what follows, we shall focus on the isometry $V$ and the term ``environment'' will always refer to the final one, $E$.

-Note that the injected qudit may not be part of $E$, which is the case in a destructive measurement.
-In order to study the correlation between $E$ and the injected information, it is convenient to introduce the Choi-Jamiolkowski (CJ) state of $V$, denoted by $\Psi_V$~\cite{CHOI1975285,JAMIOLKOWSKI1972275}.
-Recall that this is obtained by taking a maximally entangled qudit pair shared between Alice ($A$) and a reference ($R$), and applying $V$ on $A$:
+In order to study the correlation between (a fraction of) $E$ and the $A$, it is convenient to introduce the Choi-Jamiolkowski (CJ) state of the isometry $V$, denoted by $\Psi_V$~\cite{CHOI1975285,JAMIOLKOWSKI1972275}.
+Recall that this is obtained by entangling initially the injected qudit $A$ with a reference ($R$), and applying $V$ on $A$, leaving $R$ intact: